 • A simple form that acts as the default front page of the Search Center.
 It normally provides a single input field, a link to the advanced search form and search tabs for navigating to other types of search forms.
 This form targets the standard result-list page.

 • A default advanced search-form page, which includes many more input fields and search options, but does not also act as a result page (instead, it targets the default page).

 • One or more result-list pages (a default and one for each search tab).
-Each of these usually includes both a simple search form at the top of the page and a collection of Web parts that display a result list when a query exists (but which do nothing when there is no query); these simple forms therefore target themselves.
+Each of these usually includes both a simple search form at the top of the page and a collection of Web parts that display a result list when a query exists (but which do nothing when there is no query); these simple forms, therefore, target themselves.

 • A default search-form page for each search-tab configuration that requires one.
 These usually include several property-search fields and other options.
-Each of these normally target the standard result list configured for the matching search tab.
+Each of these normally targets the standard result list configured for the matching search tab.

 In terms of Ontolica Web Parts and settings, simple and advanced forms differ as follows:

 • Simple forms are created by a single Ontolica Search Dialog Web Part configured to use an XSLT template that produces only a simple input form.
 It can also be configured to create a link to its related advanced form.